CloudProtectNinja/MicrosoftCloudSecurity/Entra ID/B2B/Export SharePoint-only Guest Users/README.md

 <!-- OVERVIEW -->
 ## Overview

 The PowerShell script [Export-SharePointOnlyGuestUsers.ps1](Export-SharePointOnlyGuestUsers.ps1) creates a CSV export of all guest users across SharePoint Online and/or OneDrive for Business sites in your Microsoft 365 tenant.
-The output allows to distinguish between "SharePoint-only guest users" and Azure AD B2B guest users.
+The output allows to distinguish between "SharePoint-only guest users" and Entra B2B guest users.

 Please find more details in my blog post:

-[Reporting on SharePoint-Only Guest Users before Enabling the Azure AD B2B Integration - Cloud Protect Ninja][blog-post-url]
+[Reporting on SharePoint-Only Guest Users before Enabling the Entra B2B Integration - Cloud Protect Ninja][blog-post-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>